nickolashkraus/nickolaskraus-io/content/articles/transforming-code-into-beautiful-idiomatic-python.md

 ## Efficiency

 * An optimization fundamental rule.
-* Don’t cause data to move around unnecessarily.
+* Don't cause data to move around unnecessarily.
 * It takes only a little care to avoid `O(n**2)` behavior instead of linear behavior.

 ## Concatenating strings